elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-formula-for-calculating-the-average-rate-of-change-between-two-points-on-a-graph.md

 url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-average-rate-of-change-between-two-points-on-a-graph
 score: -1.0
 related_article1:
-    id: 163703
+    id: 163704
-    title: Why is mathematical modeling important in real-life situations?
+    title: >-
+        What techniques can be used to estimate values when modeling mathematically?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-mathematical-modeling-important-in-reallife-situations
+    url: /learn/mathematics/questions/what-techniques-can-be-used-to-estimate-values-when-modeling-mathematically
 related_article2:
-    id: 163709
+    id: 163710
-    title: How do positive and negative rates of change affect the behavior of a function?
+    title: >-
+        What is the impact of increasing and decreasing intervals on the consistency of a function's behavior?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-positive-and-negative-rates-of-change-affect-the-behavior-of-a-function
+    url: /learn/mathematics/questions/what-is-the-impact-of-increasing-and-decreasing-intervals-on-the-consistency-of-a-functions-behavior
 related_article3:
-    id: 163702
+    id: 163707
-    title: How can exponential functions be used in real-world modeling?
+    title: >-
+        How do square root and cube root functions compare in terms of rate of change over different intervals?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-in-realworld-modeling
+    url: /learn/mathematics/questions/how-do-square-root-and-cube-root-functions-compare-in-terms-of-rate-of-change-over-different-intervals
 related_article4:
-    id: 163707
+    id: 163698
-    title: How do square root and cube root functions compare in terms of rate of change over different intervals?
+    title: >-
+        How can you estimate the average rate of change from a graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-square-root-and-cube-root-functions-compare-in-terms-of-rate-of-change-over-different-intervals
+    url: /learn/mathematics/questions/how-can-you-estimate-the-average-rate-of-change-from-a-graph
 related_article5:
-    id: 163699
+    id: 163704
-    title: What are the key differences in the average rate of change between quadratic and exponential functions over the same interval?
+    title: >-
+        What techniques can be used to estimate values when modeling mathematically?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-key-differences-in-the-average-rate-of-change-between-quadratic-and-exponential-functions-over-the-same-interval
+    url: /learn/mathematics/questions/what-techniques-can-be-used-to-estimate-values-when-modeling-mathematically
 ---

 &nbsp;